-Easy and delicious, this cheese spread recipe has a touch of curry powder and is topped with mango chutney, dressed up with raisins, dried cranberries, nuts and green onion.
+Easy and delicious, this cream cheese spread recipe has a touch of curry powder and is topped with mango chutney, dressed up with raisins, dried cranberries, nuts and green onion.

 Why you’ll love this cheese spread recipe!